SerenityOS/serenity/Ports/angband/patches/ReadMe.md

-# Patches for angband
+# Patches for angband on SerenityOS

-## `disable-accelerated-rendering.patch`
+## `0001-Disable-hardware-acceleration.patch`

-Disable SDL2 hardware acceleration as we do not support that.
+Disable hardware acceleration

+We don't support this, so disable it.

-## `fix-sdl-prefix-handling.patch`
+## `0002-Fix-up-SDL-path-handling.patch`

+Fix up SDL path handling

 Fix up some copy-paste and logic mistakes in the configure script that prevent us from setting a prefix for the SDL installation.